tfeb/tfeb-lisp-hax/README.md

 [^11]:	Or, optionally, not to skip the newline but to skip any whitespace following it.

 [^12]:	As an example of this, it would be quite possible to define a special handler which meant that, for instance `#/this is ~U+1234+ an arbitrary Unicode character/`would work.

+[^13]:	It's quite possible that `with-accessors` will work for completely arbitrary objects and accessors already of course, but I don't think you can portably rely on this.